← Return to Features

 Growing Teams

-Smaller teams often need lightweight signoff first, then stronger authority controls as the process matures.
+Smaller teams often need lightweight signoff first, then stronger authority controls as processes mature.

 Need Stronger Approval Authority in Jira?